Ernest II, Duke of Saxe-Coburg and Gotha: Austro-Prussian and Franco-Prussian Wars

-Later years
+Later years and death

 Later in his reign, Ernest's actions managed to continually anger his sister-in-law.
 Though Victoria loved Ernest because he was Albert's brother, she was displeased that Ernest was writing his memoirs, worrying about their contents mainly in regard to her dead husband.
 Despite their disputes, Ernest still met with Victoria and her family occasionally.
 In 1891, they met in France; Victoria's lady-in-waiting commented "the old Duke of Saxe-Coburg-Gotha has been here today with his wife.
 He is the Prince Consort's only brother and an awful looking man, the Queen dislikes him particularly.
 He is always writing anonymous pamphlets against the Queen and the Empress Frederick, which naturally creates a great deal of annoyance in the family".

 Throughout his reign, Ernest had been known for his extravagance and womanizing; as he grew older, Ernest enjoyed gossip and was "now a thoroughly disreputable old roué who enjoyed the outrage provoked by his actions", leading Vicky to declare that her uncle "was his own enemy".
 His behavior and manner of dress increasingly became a joke for younger generations.
 His great-niece Marie of Edinburgh would later describe Ernest as "an old beau, squeezed into a frock-coat too tight for his bulk and uncomfortably pinched in at the waist, sporting a top hat, lemon coloured gloves, and a rosebud in his lapel".
 He put on weight and though on paper his wealth was large, he was still constantly in debt.